-We may still need to hold data for legal or official reasons.
-In this case we will tell you, and we will keep only what is necessary to meet those specific legal reasons.
+There may be reasons why we will still need to hold data e.g. for legal or official reasons such as legal claims.
+In this case we will tell you, and we will keep only what is necessary to meet those specific legal reasons

-You have the right to restrict the processing of personal data if
+Individuals have the right to restrict the processing of personal data if;

-- the processing is unlawful but you do not want your data to be erased
+- the processing is unlawful and but you do not want it to be erased.

 - your personal data is no longer needed to be processed except for legal claims

 - you have objected to processing while it is decided if our legitimate grounds override yours.